Dan’s Story: A Personal Look into the Beginnings of Nama

 I never made it to the Mayo Clinic.
 I was rushed to the emergency room where they quickly discovered my diabetes.
 At least I now had a diagnosis.
 And using “Dr. Google” I was quickly able to determine that, if managed properly, I could live a long and healthy life as a Type 1 diabetic.
 But I was scared.
 My family was scared.
 What did this mean?
 How would we manage?
 What would our life look like?
 This was a really tough time.
 But this was also a time for exploration and rethinking what I wanted the rest of my life to look like.

-In 2016, we decided that for sure we wanted to own farmland, grow our own food and move our family to a more rural setting.
-We begin envisioning what our farm might look like.
+In 2016, we decided that we wanted to own farmland, grow our own food and move our family to a more rural setting.
+We began envisioning what our farm might look like.
 During a trip that summer to Long Island, New York we found ourselves visiting a farm stand on Shelter Island.
 On the wall in this farm stand was a picture of Joe Cross (from the documentary Fat, Sick & Nearly Dead fame) with a message promoting a screening of his new movie that very night at the local library.

 Being interested in health and having 10 years of juicing under our belt, we were well aware of the influence that Joe had on the explosion of juicing into the mainstream.
 We jumped at the chance to meet Joe and see his new movie.
 The six of us (my wife and I, our two kids, my sister-in-law and her daughter) went to the library at the appointed hour.
 We found our way into a room in the basement of the tiny Shelter Island library where there might have been 8 or 10 other people… and the 15 or so of us watched Joe’s newly released film, The Kids Menu, which was then followed by a Q & A with Joe.